EBEREGIT/pokemon-type-visualizer/README.md

 ## Future Improvements

-- Implement unit tests for the data transformation logic using **Jest**.
+- Implement unit tests for the data transformation logic using **Jest**, **Jasmine** or other testing library.
 - Add and enhance animations across the application for a more dynamic user experience.
 - Improve accessibility by adding ARIA labels and screen reader support.
-- Possible Typing improvements or addition
+- Possible Typing improvements or addition.
-- Upgrade design and algorithms
+- Upgrade design and algorithms.

 ---